WordPress/gutenberg/packages/data/README.md

 getSomeDataById( '123' );
 ```

-This is an opportunity to utilize the `normalizeArgs` property to guarantee consistency.
+This is an opportunity to utilize the `normalizeArgs` property to guarantee consistency by protecting callers from passing incorrect types.

 #### Example

-For example, if the 3rd argument of the following selector is intended to be a `Number`:
+The _3rd_ argument of the following selector is intended to be a `Number`:

 ```js
 const getItemsSelector = ( name, type, id ) => {